humdrum-tools/humdrum-documentation/guide/ch34/index.md

 and for retrograde-inversions (**-RI** option).

 Inputs do not have to be 12-tone rows.
-The 5-tone row used in Igor Stravinsky\'s "Dirge-Canons" from *In Memoriam Dylan Thomas* is as
+The 5-tone row used in Igor Stravinsky's "Dirge-Canons" from *In Memoriam Dylan Thomas* is as
 follows:

 ```humdrum